 1. Events of a commercial nature

-Where events being held are of a commercial nature, such as promotions, classes, exhibitions, sports/summer camps (including those being organised by sports clubs) etc. the Council will levy a fee.
+Where events being held are of a commercial nature, such as classes, exhibitions, sports/summer camps (including those being organised by sports clubs) etc. the Council will levy a fee.

 2. Indemnify Dún Laoghaire-Rathdown County Council